holoviz/holoviews/doc/Tutorials/index.rst

   How to transform data within HoloViews containers, e.g. by collapsing across dimensions.
 (Coming soon!)

+At any point, you can look through these more comprehensive but less explanatory overview tutorials that list each of the objects
+available:

 * `Elements: <http://ioam.github.io/media/holoviews/Elements.html>`_
   Overview and examples of all HoloViews element types, the atomic items that can be combined together.